eightants/reddium/README.md

 ## Functionality

 - Browse subreddits, posts, and comments in the Medium interface
-- Search Reddit through the Medium search interface (WIP)
+- Search Reddit through the Medium search interface
-- Visit user profiles (WIP)
+- Visit user profiles
+- Quality of life features to recreate the Reddit experience as closely as possible (WIP)
 - Login with Reddit to view your personal subscriptions in Reddium (Planned)

 ## Contribute